eaton-lab/kmer-db/README.md

 # kmunity (Under development!)
 A community sourced database of genome characteristics (genome size and heterozygosity estimates) extracted from published Illumina data.
-The goal of this project is to:
+The goal of this project is to provide a simple tool to:

-1. Provide a simple tool for downloading Illumina data from NCBI and extracting kmer-based statistics in a unified workflow.
-2. The tool is easy to use, cleans up after itself, and is easily distributed among users and on HPC.
-3. Data are publicly available, continually updated and community maintained through GitHub pull requests.
-4. Log files store details of all analyses.
-5. Samples can be selected by user or auto-populated by querying NCBI for unpopulated results.
+1. Query NCBI Run accession IDs (SRR) to fetch data and metadata.
+2. Downloading fastq data from NCBI (in a transparent way that does not leave behind zombies like sra-tools.)
+3. Calculate kmer statistics from data.
+4. Organize results into a public repository on GitHub.

 ### Repository structure